wavefrontHQ/docs/pages/doc/ts_if.md

 ### Interpolation

-We use interpolation to connect points.
+We use interpolation to connect points in each of the expressions.
+We use interpolated values in `conditionalExpression` to determine whether to return values from `thenExpression` or `elseExpression`.
 For example:

 * Assume you have an `if()` query like the following: